YottaDB/YDBDoc/AdminOpsGuide/integrity.rst

 To preserve database integrity, always verify that all YottaDB images have terminated and all GDS databases are RUNDOWN before shutting down your system.

-Terminating YottaDB abnormally with KILL-9 can leave the terminal parameters improperly adjusted, making them unsuited for interactive use.
-If you terminate YottaDB with KILL-9 without terminating the job, logout to reset the terminal characteristics.
+Terminating YottaDB abnormally with KILL -9 can leave the terminal parameters improperly adjusted, making them unsuited for interactive use.
+If you terminate YottaDB with KILL -9 without terminating the job, logout to reset the terminal characteristics.

 ++++++++++++++++++++++++++++++++++++++++++++
 Recovering Data from Damaged Binary Extracts